 19. IC Colony, Borivali

-There is an open garden plot right in the middle of the IC colony where a gardener committed suicide a few years ago as he was scared about losing his job.
-His spirit is still attached to the land, and is supposed to target children playing in it’s vicinity.
-This is a reason why the IC Colony is one of the most scary and haunted places in Mumbai.
+There is an open garden plot right in the middle of the IC colony where a gardener committed suicide a few years ago as he was scared of losing his job.
+His spirit is still attached to the land and is supposed to target children playing in its vicinity.
+This is a reason why the IC Colony is one of the scariest and haunted places in Mumbai.